JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 Reported a severe bug?
 Shared great ideas that became a part of our roadmap?
 We will not leave you without a present!

 Published an article about JPA Buddy or recorded a YouTube video?
-Be sure, our big thank is going to find you!
+Rest assured that we'll express our gratitude!

 ### Older (Free) Versions Support